music dictionary : As - As

 Assagai(English, German m.) assegai, assegaai (spear)

-assaggiare(Italian) taste
+assaggiare(Italian) to taste

 Assaggio(Italian m.) tasting, taste (a small amount)